 Defendant, MALLINCKRODT PLC, is an Irish public limited company with its corporate headquarters in Staines-upon-Thames, United Kingdom.
+MALLINCKRODT PLC may be served through its registered agent in the United States: CT Corporation System, 120 South Central Avenue, Suite 400, Clayton, Missouri 63105.

 Defendant, Mallinckrodt LLC, is a wholly owned subsidiary of MALLINCKRODT PLC and is a Delaware limited liability company with its principal place of business in St. Louis, Missouri.
 MALLINCKRODT LLC is registered to do business in Virginia and has been since at least October 4, 2013.
 Mallinckrodt LLC may be served in Virginia through its registered agent: CT Corporation System, 4701 Cox Road, Suite 285, Glen Allen, Virginia 23060.